vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 cp -r ~/path2your/github/get_phylomarkers/test_sequences/ get_homPhy/

 # grant write permissions to all users
-# this is required for the container to get access to the directory and write write results in it
+# this is required for the container to get access to the directory and write results to it
 chmod -R a+w get_homPhy

 ```